delta-io/delta/PROTOCOL.md

 delta.columnMapping| This is to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
 The more information is [Column Mapping](#column-mapping) delta.identity.xxx| This is for defining identity columns.
 The more information is [Identity Columns](#identity-columns) delta.invariants| Always JSON string.
-The more information is [Column Invariants](#column-invariants) delta.generationExpression| Alaways parsed as SQL expression.
+The more information is [Column Invariants](#column-invariants) delta.generationExpression| Always parsed as SQL expression.
 The more information is [Generated Columns](#generated-columns)

 ### Example